CATSODIUM-COMPANY/debian_python/README.md

 ## Getting Started

 Welcome to our `CS101 - Python for Beginners` codespace environment.
-This codespace is powered by `debian:sli,`, a lightweight Docker image that covers limited features sufficiently enough for submitting tasks.
+This codespace is powered by `debian:slim`, a lightweight Docker image that covers limited features sufficiently enough for submitting tasks.

 - [Quick start](#installed-packages)
 - [Tasks](#tasks)